ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     To get out of vi, hit the "ESC" button.
 Then type in ":wq" and then press enter to save the file

-Who knew you would learn VSCode and `vi`!
+Who knew you would learn `vi` in a VSCode lab!
 Send your hate mail to
 <austin@dontsendhatemail.com> :)

-**4.** We now have a new file (`getPaper.js`) and then it is in our `papercontract.js` smart contract.
-This doesn't mean we can execute a getPaper query because, if you remember, we have to install and instantiate this update onto our peer.
+**4.** We now have a new file (`getPaper.js`) that calls the getPaper transactionj that we have added to our
+`papercontract.js` smart contract.
+This doesn't mean we can execute a getPaper query quite yet because, if you remember, we have to install and instantiate this update onto our peer.
 Then - and only then - can we actually submit the getPaper query.
 The next few steps will walk us through how to do that.